Kubernetes Security Best Practices Checklist

 Many servers returned “403 – Forbidden” which means that they allowed unauthenticated, requests and the user didnʼt have the proper permissions.
 A server which does not allow unauthenticated requests should return ““401 – Unauthorized”.
 Additionally, there were some servers that returned ““200 – OK” which means that the request is allowed and commands may be executed.

 Based on all that is required to secure a Kubernetes environment, it is clear that what practitioners need the most is a way to quickly sort through it all and understand their top risk from a Kubernetes-first perspective.
 That’s why the Kubernetes Security Operations Center (KSOC) maps a broad set of cluster components across the Kubernetes lifecycle using a real-time graph, cutting noise by 98% through threat vectors, highest impact remediations and Kubernetes-first incident response.
-We cover many of the specific configuration issues in this post with real-time Kubernetes Security Posture Management (KSPM) and an admission controller that allows for a dry run before you turn policies into enforce mode.
-Get a demo today to learn more.
+KSOC is a five minute deployment into your helm charts, covering many of the specific configuration issues in this post with real-time Kubernetes Security Posture Management (KSPM) and an admission controller that allows for a dry run before you turn policies into enforce mode.

 Basic principles of Kubernetes Security involve authentication, authorization, the handling of secrets, the Kubelet and more.
 By following these best practices, organizations can utilize Kubernetes securely . . . and it is so much easier to do so with a platform like KSOC that can be used by beginners as well as experts.
 In this past and the last post we covered the major tenets of Kubernetes security, including networking, Kubernetes security policy, authentication, authorization and more.
 In the next post in this series, we will talk about a factor that tends to complicate Kubernetes security even more in peoples’ minds, which is how to secure Kubernetes when it is managed in the cloud.
 We’ll give you a teaser; managed cloud providers do not fully manage your Kubernetes Security!